How you can use public WiFi safely

 J.S. is the owner, content creator, and editor at Upgrades-and-Options.com.
 I’ve worked in the IT and Computer Support field for over 20 years.
 The server hardware in my computer labs has mostly been IBM, but I’ve supported Dell, HP, and various other hardware.
 In addition, as part of my lab administrator responsibilities, I’ve learned, supported, and repaired/upgraded network hardware such as Cisco routers and switches.
 READ FULL BIO >>

 - Best Business Laptop: Top 4 ModelsAre you in the market for a new business laptop?
-If so, you’re in luck!
+We have the best.
 In this article, we will be discussing the top 4 best business travel laptops.
 So whether you are looking for a powerful laptop that can handle intensive tasks or a sleek and lightweight model that is easy to carry around, we have got you covered.
-Keep reading to learn more about the best … Read more
+Keep reading to learn more about the best business … Read more